ChristianSiegert/go-password-generator/README.md

 Generate passwords that only contain lower-case characters:

-	$ ./go-password-generator --upper=false --numbers=false
+	$ ./go-password-generator --lower

-Generate 5 passwords with a length of 16 that can contain lower-case characters, upper-case characters, numbers and characters from the custom set `ñäöüéèê£€@`:
+Generate 5 passwords with a length of 16 characters each and include the number set and custom set `ñäöüéèê£€@`:

-	$ ./go-password-generator --count 5 --length 16 --custom "ñäöüéèê£€@"
+	$ ./go-password-generator --count 5 --length 16 --numbers --custom "ñäöüéèê£€@"